ChaminiKallora/Loan-request-application/README.md

 # Loan Request Application
 This project is based on the EMI calculator.
-Once the user entered the amount, interest rate and the loan term, the user can either

-view the calculated capital amount, interest and the loan installment per month.
+The user can enter the amount, interest rate and the loan term needed and can either, view the calculated capital amount, interest and the loan installment per month.
 <p align="center">
     OR